raishahnawaz/interview_material/data_engineering/docs/Data Migrations/DataXperts_AI_Overview.md

 #Migration/Implementation Strategy Presentation

+## AI Tool Prompt
+I need to create a sales pitch which involves data migration of an organization from legacy sqlserver and SSRS to SSIS to Azure Cloud.

+It would be initial migration/implementation Strategy Presentation -> Demo

-1. Lift and Shift
+a.
+Lift and Shift
-a.key steps : SLAs, hard,

 b.
-Key Questions : downtime, vision, total cost analysis, data sizes and data types
+Refactored

 c.
+Hybrid

+2. For all above strategies (can suggest different names or may include another strategy I am not aware), you can

+a. format key steps for migration : SLAs, hard requirement, Azure tools choice and Why (P.S suggest and add steps or important considerations I am not aware of)

-Case Studdy and lessons learned
+b.
+Key Questions from client : i.e downtime, vision, total cost analysis, data sizes and data types c.
+Case Studdy and lessons learned d.
-d.
 Safety focus
-2. Refactored
-a. b. c.
-3. Hybrid -

-Migration Playbooks , AWS, Azure
+3. Can get insights from migration Playbooks , AWS, Azure

-Just directional, don't overwhelm the client
+4. Presentation should be directional, don't overwhelm the client